thomaxxl/safrs/README.md

 The objects can be queried using a REST API.
 The APIs support following HTTP operations:

 - GET : Retrieve an object or a list of object identifiers
-- PUT : Create or Update an object.
-The "Location" header of the response contains the URL of the resource
+- PATCH : Update an object.
-- DELETE: Delete an object
+- DELETE: Delete an object.
-- POST : Apply a method to an object (e.g. user.send_mail(email) instructs the backend to send an email)
+- POST : Create an object, or apply a method to an object (e.g. user.send_mail(email) instructs the backend to send an email)

 ## Objects